 Similar tours you might be interested in:

 Ultimate Inca Trail 5 days to Machu Picchu Packing List

 You will need a daypack for the 5-day Machu Picchu trek; this must be small, light, and comfortable.
 For Machu Picchu, backpacks should not be larger than 25 liters; however, if yours is bigger is ok; you can make it look smaller on the last day or leave some stuff in the lockers while visiting Machu Picchu.

 TreXperience staff will provide a duffle bag the day before the tour departure; here, you can put all the necessary equipment needed during the 5 days tour.
 Porters carry the duffle bags; the weight limit of 7 kilos includes your sleeping bags and air mats.

 An original passport is required to enter the Inca Trail; ensure the expiration date is at least 6 months from when you visit the country.
 If you book as a student, you must show the Student card.

 You need to bring good sleeping bags (-10°C); during winter, the temperature in the mountain can drop 0°C below; if you don’t have one, you can rent one from us for 20$ for the whole trip.

 We provide foam mattresses for the Inca Trail; if you want more comfort, you can bring an inflatable mat or rent from TreXperience for 15$ for the whole trip.

 Trekking poles are handy when hiking up and down the mountains; your tour guide will explain how to use them.
 You can bring your own or rent from us for 15$ a pair for the whole trip.

-Waterproof hiking boots are essential for this hike; make sure you use them before hiking the Inca trail, and bring thick wool socks to avoid blisters.
+Waterproof hiking boots are essential for this hike; use them before hiking the Inca Trail, and bring thick wool socks to avoid blisters.